CadeBrown/cadebrown.github.io/_posts/2016-12-26-Why-Schools-Should-Use-Free-Software.md

 ---
-title: Why Schools Should Use Free Software
+title: "Why Schools Should Use Free Software"
-layout: post
+author: Cade Brown
+categories: [foss]
-tags: FOSS
+tags: [foss]
 ---

 Schools should use free software because it enables further education, and critical thinking.